vuejs/test-utils-docs/src/guide/conditional-rendering.md

 })
 ```

-You may have noticed we assign the return value of `mount` to a component named `wrapper`.
+You may have noticed we assign value returned from `mount` to a variable named `wrapper`.
 Vue Test Utils uses a "wrapper" API, where the Vue component has a thin wrapper with some useful methods for testing.

 You can also pass a SFC (single file component) to `mount`!
 You may need to configure your test running to understand `.vue` files.
-For example, if you are using Jest, like the examples in this guide, you can use [`vue-jest`](https://github.com/vuejs/vue-jest).
+If you are using Jest, like the examples in this guide, you can use [`vue-jest`](https://github.com/vuejs/vue-jest).

 ## Finding Elements

 One of the most basic features of Vue is the ability to dynamically show, hide and remove elements with `v-if`.
-Let's look at a component that uses `v-if`, and see how to test it.
+Let's look at how to test a component that uses `v-if`.

 ```js
 const Nav = {